dmwinslow/git-talk-example/README.md

 # git-talk-example
-A simple repo for a git introduction.
+A really great repo for a git introduction.

 Have a look at [Git](https://git-scm.com/) and [GitHub](https://github.com/).